-The optional television may be mounted in the galley.
-Dedicated storage for the TV is located in the foredeck toy storage compartment or berth, on the inboard bulkhead.
+The optional flatscreen television may be mounted on the cockpit buffet, aft of the helm seat.
+Dedicated storage for the TV is located in the cabin hanging locker.
 Refer to the TV owner's manual for operating instructions.
 A television antenna is installed on the hardtop.